Char 2C: The FCM 1A

-Crew

-Originally a crew of seven had been planned, but in December 1917 this had been reduced to six: a commander in the left of the turret who also had the responsibility for aiming the gun; a second man in the right of the turret who combined the functions of gunner, machine-gunner and loader; a standing assistant-loader handing new rounds to the loader – at first two of these had been seen as necessary; a driver; a front machine-gunner; and a mechanic who doubled as a rear machine-gunner.
+Originally a crew of seven had been planned, but in December 1917 this had been reduced to six: the commander in the left of the turret aimed the gun; a second man in the right of the turret who combined the functions of gunner, machine-gunner and loader; a standing assistant-loader handing new rounds to the loader – at first two of these had been seen as necessary; a driver; a front machine-gunner; and a mechanic who doubled as a rear machine-gunner.

-Armament

-The main armament was a 105 mm gun, a Canon de 105 Court Schneider, shortened to reduce its recoil to fit into a turret.
-It fired a HE shell with 4 kg of explosives and a muzzle velocity of 240 m/s.
-The large hull allowed for a large ammunition stock of 122 rounds: eighteen, stacked in three vertical rows of six in front of him, were directly accessible to the gunner/loader; two batches of eight were stowed below the fighting compartment floor and forty-four, stacked in four vertical rows of eleven, lined each wall of the ammunition room.
+The main armament was the Canon de 105 Court Schneider, a 105 mm shortened to reduce its recoil to fit into a turret.
+It fired a HE shell with 4 kg of explosives at a muzzle velocity of 240 m/s.
+The large hull allowed for a large ammunition stock of 122 rounds.
 The commander pointed the gun by observing the target through a vane sight, fitted on the turret roof, from his rectangular "cupola".
 There were two Hotchkiss 8 mm machine-guns in fixed ball-mount positions; reserve machine-guns or pistols could be fired through five vertical slits that could be plugged: one at the rear of the turret, two at the turret sides and two at the hull sides below the turret rear.